Higher Connectivity of Tropicalizations

 \subsection{\bf Acknowledgements}

 This project was revived when the authors were visiting the Mittag Leffler Institute during the program on {\em Tropical geometry, Amoebas and Polytopes} in Spring 2018 and the Institute for Computational and Experimental Research in Mathematics during the program on {\em Nonlinear Algebra} in Fall 2018, supported by the National Science Foundation under Grant No. DMS-1439786.
 They are grateful to the program organizers, and to the institutes, for the excellent working conditions.
-They also thank Anders Jensen for discussions, and Martin Sombra and Vincenzo Mantova for answering questions about the toric Bertini theorems.
-JY was partially supported by US National Science Foundation DMS grant \#1600569.
+They also thank Daniel Hathcock, Anders Jensen, Megan Owens, and Raman Sanyal for discussions, and Martin Sombra and Vincenzo Mantova for answering questions about the toric Bertini theorems.
+JY was partially supported by US National Science Foundation DMS grants \#1600569 and \#1855726.
 DM was partially supported by EPSRC grant EP/R02300X/1, and also, while at the Mathematical Sciences Research Institute in Berkeley, California, during April 2019, by NSF Grant \#1440140.

 \begin{bibdiv}

 \begin{biblist}